Esaych/sam-dev-15e8b/_posts/2021-03-16-welcome-new-blog.md

 - [portfolYOU](https://youssefraafatnasry.github.io/portfolYOU/projects/)
   - Simple, beautiful, but easily feels cluttered.

-Anyways, I set my hearts desire on Fjord, and so I threw it into Jekyll with the [jekyll remote theme](https://github.com/benbalter/jekyll-remote-theme) gem.
+Anyways, I set my heart's desire on Fjord, and so I threw it into Jekyll with the [jekyll remote theme](https://github.com/benbalter/jekyll-remote-theme) gem.
 That was a mission on its own, and it was beyond annoying that it extracted properly but just didn't copy into my rendered site.
-I kept getting themeless webpages.
+I kept getting themeless web pages.
 To troubleshoot, I tried Jekyll with the Creative theme, and it was working fine.
 Nothing I did was making Fjord work.
 The [git repo](https://github.com/stackbit/stackbit-theme-fjord) had instructions to set it up in Stackbit, but I really wanted to move forwards without creating a "Stackbit" account.